michalklempa/docker-nifi-registry/README.md

 Image is based on [openjdk:8-jdk-alpine](https://hub.docker.com/_/openjdk).
 It is also smaller than the official one (251MB vs. 387MB).

+The dockerhub hook scripts are attributed to [jnovack/dockerhub-hooks](https://github.com/jnovack/dockerhub-hooks).

 The configuration environment variables are different, so this image is not a drop-in replacement for the official one.
 Read the documentation below.
 We have included the original names in this readme for the convenience, but these are **NOT** supported by this image.
 Update your launch scripts accordingly.

 ## Capabilities
 This image currently supports running in standalone mode either unsecured or with user authentication provided through: